scherersebastian/home/docs/threat-modeling/checklists-requirements-catalogs-and-maturity-models.md

 ## Streamlining Security Checks for Developers

 Adding _another dashboard tool_ to a developer's toolbelt can be met with justifiable skepticism.
+Or even better, another Excel spreadsheet.
 Yet, there are tools that stand out in their efforts to bridge the traditional and the modern.

 Take _OSSF Scorecard_, for instance.
 While not flawless, it serves as a beacon for where we should be heading.
 This tool transcends the checkbox mentality, offering a comprehensive assessment of your code against pivotal security heuristics.
 Presented as scores ranging from 0 to 10, Scorecard provides developers with an immediate sense of potential security hotspots.